 Lorene Joiner Memorial Scholarship.
-This endowed scholarship was established by Mr. And Mrs. John W. Thomas, in memory of Mrs. Thomas' mother, Lorene Joiner.
-The scholarship is intended to benefit students with demonstrated financial need (must have a Free Application for Federal Student Aid, FAFSA, application on file with the Office of Financial Aid).
-Complete a VSU General Scholarship Application.
+This endowed scholarship was established by Mr. and Mrs. John W. Thomas, in memory of Mrs. Thomas's mother, Lorene Joiner.
+The scholarship is to be awarded to a VSU student who is in good academic standing and has financial need (must have a FAFSA application on file).
+Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.

 Clare Philips Martin Scholarship.
 This scholarship is available to a student currently enrolled at VSU who has completed no fewer than 60 semester hours at VSU with a GPA of 3.5 or higher.
 To qualify, a student must have demonstrated intellectual growth and leadership through involvement in clubs, organization, projects, and work experience while in college.
 This award is presented during the University Honors Day program, during spring semester.
 The deadline for application is March 1.
-The application form is available at <www.valdosta.edu/finaid> from January 1 to March 1 each year.
+The application form is available at www.valdosta.edu/finaid from January 1 to March 1 each year.

 Paul Scott Marty Scholarship.
-This endowed scholarship was created to honor the memory of Paul Scott Marty, son of Mr. And Mrs. Chester Marty.
+This endowed scholarship was created to honor the memory of Paul Scott Marty, son of Mr. and Mrs. Chester Marty.
 The recipient must be an Air Force ROTC cadet who will be entering the junior year and will not be receiving the Air Force ROTC Scholarship.
 For further information, contact VSU Air Force ROTC.